mackuba/MacBlip/ObjectiveBlip/README.markdown

       // ...
     }

+OBDashboardMonitor also sends a notification when request is sent (OBDashboardWillUpdateNotification), and when a request fails (OBDashboardUpdateFailedNotification).

 Messages from the dashboard are stored in a global list accessible through OBMessage model:

     [OBMessage list]; // returns NSArray with all messages